wp-plugins/amr-shortcode-any-widget/readme.txt

 Stable tag: trunk

 == Description ==
-Insert separate widgets or a entire widget area (sidebar) into a page using a shortcode.
+Insert a widget or multiple widgets or a entire widget area (sidebar) into a page using a shortcode.

-The Widgets settings are specified in a specially created "widgets for shortcode" sidebar, just like you normally setuop a widget.
+The Widget settings are specified in a specially created sidebar called "widgets for shortcode".
+This means you have the full widget settings avaiabled just like you normally setup a widget..
+Setup th ewidgte first in a normal sidebar, then drag it into the widgets sidebar.
+These settings will be saved even if you change your theme.
+The widgets for shortcode sidebar will remember it self and recreate itself if you change themes.

-The Plugin will call that widget instance from the do_widget shortcode, or the chosen sidebar from the do_widget_area shortcode.
+You can reference a specific widget instance from the do_widget shortcode, or the chosen sidebar from the do_widget_area shortcode.

 For example: You could use the query posts widget in the page to create a archive within a page, or the rss widget to list feed content from other sites.
 For more details see [anmari.com](http://webdesign.anmari.com/category/plugins/shortcode-any-widget/)